Elon Musk's Alleged Email To Employees on Tesla's Big Picture - Slashdot

 I presume you're talking about grinding carbide mills in some custom profile.

+I worked in a Detroit factory.
+We made parts for Ford, GM, Toyota, BMW, and Lotus.
+Same machines.
+Same processes.
+A dirty secret of Japanese and German precision that Musk needs to learn is they both outsourced the finer details to suppliers with a century of experience in Michigan.

+Precision manufacturing only coming from Germany or Japan is marketing copy.
+Today, parts are like programmers.
+They can come from anywhere.

 Unnecessary precision?
-(Score:2, Insightful)
+(Score:4, Insightful)

 Our car needs to be designed and built with such accuracy and precision that, if an owner measures dimensions, panel gaps and flushness, and their measurements don't match the Model 3 specs, it just means that their measuring tape is wrong.

 If this is genuine, it seems a bit dumb.
 Tighter tolerances cost money to achieve, so in general, you do not use higher tolerances than you actually need.
-Now I haven't read the article, so maybe he goes on to give perfectly valid reasons as to why he wants such precise
+Now I haven't read the article, so maybe he goes on to give perfectly valid reasons as to why he wants such precise tolerances, but otherwise it just sounds like a way to pointlessly push up production costs.
+Since I don't believe Elon is that dumb, I'm questioning whether this email actually is genuine.

 Re: (Score:2)